ladypinetree/event-builder/README.md

 ### To build my site I used:
 - I used rails to build an API.
-- We created an API using 2 related models, one is the User, the other is Events
+- I created an API using 2 related models, one is the User, the other is Events
 - The User can:
 - Create an event.
 - Index their events.